chromeos/chromeos.dev/site/en/posts/io-games-for-large-screens.md

 ---

+As a game developer, you know that new opportunities to distribute your game and reach a wider audience are crucial.
 Today we'll discuss the best practices for bringing your game to large screen opportunities like Android tablets, foldables, ChromeOS, and Google Play Games on PC.
-We're going to cover the best practices you need to know.

-Before we embark on the wonderful journey of building great games for large screen devices, let's talk about why.
-As a game developer, you know that new opportunities to distribute your game and reach a wider audience are crucial.

 ## The case for large screens